052223-java-angular/McLean-p1-Backend/README.md

 - **Java**: The foundational programming language used for building the application's backend.
 - **PostgreSQL**: Used as the database to store user, product, and order data.
 - **Maven or Gradle**: Used for managing project dependencies.
-- **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.
 - **JDBC (Java Database Connectivity)**: An API for connecting and executing queries on the database.
 - **BCrypt**: A Java library for hashing and checking passwords for security.